nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-14-move-azure-storage-blob-another-store/index.md

 resourceType: blog
 slug: move-azure-storage-blob-another-store
 aliases:
   - /blog/move-azure-storage-blob-another-store
 tags:
   - azure
   - blob
   - start-azurestorageblobcopy
   - storage
   - vhd
 categories:
   - install-and-configuration
   - problems-and-puzzles
-coverImage: nakedalm-windows-logo-4-4.png
+preview: nakedalm-windows-logo-4-4.png
 ---

 Move an Azure storage blob to another store took a little bit longer than I thought that it would.
 All I wanted to do was move a VHD from one storage account to another.
 However this is a little more complicated than it seems on the surface.